Frequently Asked Questions

 - Services not offered by the Student Health Center

-Students insured with the UNC Student Health Insurance Program can pay $20 for a regular visit to the Health Services.
+Students insured with the UNC Student Health Insurance Program will pay $20 for a regular visit to the Student Health Center.
 The $20 will cover the office visit and simple care.
+You will not be subject to the $500 deductible for care received at the health center.
+(Lab work at the SHC will still be subject to the deductible).

 Will the UNC Student Health Insurance cover charges from my family doctor at home?

-Yes, provided they are for covered expenses and are not for a pre-existing condition.
+Yes, provided they are for covered expenses.
 Your UNC Student Health Insurance is good any where in the world.
 However, some providers may request that you pay for the charges and submit the charges to the insurance company for reimbursement, rather than billing them directly.

 I am graduating in May.
 Will my UNC insurance end at graduation?

-No. If you are covered by the UNC Student Health Insurance Plan for Spring Semester of the academic year, your coverage will be in force until the end of that plan year (August 17), even if you graduate.
+No. If you are covered by the UNC Student Health Insurance Plan for Spring Semester of the academic year, your coverage will be in force until the end of that plan year (August 16 at 12:00am), even if you graduate.
 This means that paying your Spring Semester coverage will give you coverage over that entire summer, until coverage begins for Fall Semester of the next academic year.
+The UNC insurance plan offers a continuation benefit for 3 months after your current plan ends for Graduate students.
+For more information call 817-809-4700.

 Is my UNC Student Health Insurance good when I am home at Christmas?

 Yes.
-Paying the premium for the insurance for Fall Semester gives you coverage from August 17 through December 31, 2013.
+Paying the premium for Fall Semester gives you coverage from August 17 through December 31, 2014.
+Spring coverage takes effect January 1st, 2015 and you are automatically enrolled in coverage if you haven't waived the premium for fall.

 I filled out a waiver last Fall, do I have to do a new one again this year?